Our attorneys are advocates

 Read Tim Holman’s blog: Around the Pennsylvania Orphans’ Courts >>

 Timothy J. Holman partnered with David Smith in January 2014 to form Smith Kane Holman.
 Tim had re-joined David, his old friend and former partner, in September 2012, following the death of Smith Kane co-founder, Bill Kane.

 Tim focuses his practice primarily on fiduciary and guardianship litigation, while also handling commercial and bankruptcy litigation matters.

 Tim lectures frequently for the Philadelphia Bar Association, the Pennsylvania Bar Institute and others on fiduciary litigation topics, ethical issues facing lawyers, and trial advocacy.
 He recently concluded a two year term as the representative of the Executive Committee of the Philadelphia Bar Association’s Probate and Trust Law Section to the Board of Governors of the Philadelphia Bar Association.
-He recently concluded a three year term as an elected member of the Probate Section’s Executive Committee, and for six years served as Chair of the Probate Section’s Orphans’ Court and Alternative Dispute Resolution Committee.
+He recently served a three year term as an elected member of the Probate Section’s Executive Committee, and for six years served as Chair of the Probate Section’s Orphans’ Court and Alternative Dispute Resolution Committee.
 Tim taught a class on “probate process and practice” for several years in Villanova Law School’s Graduate Tax Program.

 - Obtained $845,000.00 judgment after a four day trial in a breach of contract action in the Philadelphia Civil Trial Division, successfully arguing that the defendant ratified the agreement it had with plaintiff by accepting plaintiff’s services.